 Apart from all the rules and strategies, it is very important for every player to focus on the cards they have in the hand instead of worrying about the opponent’s cards too much.
-A player should start taking notes of all the possible melds as soon as a Gin Rummy game begins.
+A player should start taking notes of all the possible melds as soon as a Gin card game begins.
 Prepare a mental list of possible melds you can form with your existing cards.
 Also, keep a count of the possibility of your desired cards being in the closed deck.

 On the ending note, it is alright to trust one’s instinct to play the best hand.